nginx/unit-docs/source/news/2022/unit-1.28.0-released.rst

 When passing an incoming request to a Unit language module, we build an internal context to store all information related to the request, including the client's IP and the protocol used (plain-text HTTP or encrypted HTTPS).
-As soon as there is no caching layer or reverse proxy in front of Unit, this information will stay correct, as it's included in the request, but this changes when a proxy or a cache stands between the client and Unit.
+When there is no caching layer or reverse proxy in front of Unit, this information stays correct (as it's included in the request), but that changes when a proxy or a cache stands between the client and Unit.

-In this case, the client's IP will always be the IP address of the proxy/cache server, and the same applies to the protocol.
+In that case, the client's IP will always be the IP address of the proxy/cache server, and the same applies to the protocol.
 If the connection from the client to this server uses HTTPS, but it's HTTP all the way to Unit, we have to tell the app: "Hey, the protocol we use to talk to the client is actually HTTPS.
-Mind this while building links and routes internally."
+Keep this in mind when building links and routes internally."
 That's where the :samp:`X-Forwarded-*` `header fields
 <https://www.rfc-editor.org/rfc/rfc7239.html>`__ come into play.

-To extend Unit's capabilities, we add support for protocol replacement in version 1.28; now you can configure client IPs and protocol replacement in your listeners' configuration:
+To extend Unit's capabilities, we've added support for protocol replacement in version 1.28; now you can configure client IPs and protocol replacement in your listeners' configuration: